sheffler/mcp-server-lims/README.md

 ### A smaller tool test for smaller LLMs

 The complexity of the first prompt exceeds what smaller LLMs can perform.
-A second prompt aims to merely exercies the LLMs ability to format and process a tool call and transform tabular data into the array-of-structures required by the tools.
+A second prompt aims to merely exercise the LLM's ability to format and process a tool call and transform tabular data into the array-of-structures required by the tools.

 (The prompt shown below has turned out to be useful for examining the correctness of tool interfaces with rich types.)